-Top 10 Tomato Growing Tips
+14 Top Tomato Growing Tips for the Ultimate Crop

 In terms of popularity, it’s no contest: Tomatoes are the rock stars of veggies.
 More than 35 million gardeners plant tomatoes each year!
 Even if you’re new to gardening, it’s easy to make your backyard the neighborhood Tomatoville with our top tomato growing tips!

 Seedlings need lots of light and heat.
-Put them in a sunny window, or 4 to 6 inches under an artifical light, to encourage stout stems.
+Put them in a sunny window, or 4 to 6 inches under an artificial light, to encourage stout stems.
 To prepare for transplanting, set them outside for a few hours daily in early spring.
 When temperatures stay above 55, it’s time to plant.

 To help keep your tomatoes clean and disease-free, provide plenty of support with stakes, trellises or cages.
 Vining (also known as “indeterminate”) tomatoes will grow until killed by frost.
 Keep them off the ground with at least a 5- to 8-foot-tall cage or a trellis.
 Bush varieties (known as “determinate” tomatoes) are especially good choices for containers or small spaces.
 Use small stakes or cages.

 Dig a 4-inch hole that’s as long as the plant is high.
 Pluck lower leaves off the stem, then place the plant in the trench horizontally, filling the trench with soil but keeping the remaining leaves above ground.
 “Planting horizontally in a trench or simply planting deeper in the soil allows the stem to shoot out new roots, giving the plant a sturdier base,” Diane says.
 This method is ideal for large indeterminate tomatoes that develop heavy vines and fruits.
 The tomato growing tip also promotes speedy, healthy growth, because the plant grows toward the sun and the developing roots are buried shallowly to stay warm.
 Just make sure to water deeply.